hakuch/zlist/README.md

   | Cons of 'a Lazy.t * 'a t Lazy.t
 ```

-That is, unlike a normal list, both the head and tail of a cons cell is lazily-evaluated.
+That is, unlike a normal list, both the head and tail of a cons cell are lazily-evaluated.
 This lazy structure allows us to generate infinite lists and to apply arbitrary transformations to the list without constructing new instances in memory.

 ### Examples